mhrastegari/bit-blazorui-playground/README.md

 # Bit BlazorUI Playground

-With [GitHub Codespaces](https://github.com/features/codespaces), you can access the ultimate online development platform, right in your browser - no downloads or installations required!
+With [GitHub Codespaces](https://github.com/features/codespaces), you can access the ultimate online development experience of [BitPlatform](https://github.com/bitfoundation/bitplatform), right in your browser - no downloads or installations required!

 Experience lightning-fast speeds and seamless integration as you dive into the world of Bit BlazorUI, and elevate your web development game to new heights.